 Medical Internships in Morocco

 Support medical professionals in Rabat, Morocco, within a multidisciplinary hospital or clinic internship experience.
-This is a French-speaking internship, which provides medical interns with a chance to boost their resume with a unique and culturally diverse learning experience.
+This internship provides medical interns with a chance to boost their resume with a unique and culturally diverse learning experience.
 Intern alongside qualified medical personnel in the provision of care, to support a range of patients.
 Come prepared to assist where needed and keep an open mind, as various departments and areas of specialization are available to medical interns.

 - Enhance your French language proficiency, within professional medical contexts.